pingcap/tidb-dev-guide/src/understand-tidb/async-commit.md

 So, for safety, we choose to get a latest timestamp from PD when a region [becomes leader](https://github.com/tikv/tikv/blob/v5.2.1/components/raftstore/src/store/peer.rs#L1391) or a region [is merged](https://github.com/tikv/tikv/blob/v5.2.1/components/raftstore/src/store/fsm/peer.rs#L2992).

-Before the max TS is updated, the corresponding region is not allowed to proceed an async-write prewrite.
+Before the max TS is updated, the corresponding region is not allowed to proceed an async-commit prewrite.
 The property is checked [here](https://github.com/tikv/tikv/blob/v5.2.1/src/storage/txn/commands/prewrite.rs#L364).

+## Summary

+This is how the "async commit" optimization is implemented in TiDB.

+Due to limited space, some subtle problems such as non-unique timestamps and the compatibility with follower read are not involved.

+During the implementation of async commit, many problems blocking one-phase commit (1PC) are solved.
+So it becomes relatively easy to implement 1PC in TiDB.
+The next document will introduce the implementation details of 1PC.